mariomeissner/astro-blog/src/pages/hireme.md

 title: "Hire Me"
 ---

-I specialize in building web applications that leverage machine learning; from integrating generative AI such as LLMs, to developing, training and deploying PyTorch/Tensorflow models on a custom server.
+I specialize in building web applications that leverage machine learning: from integrating generative AI such as LLMs, to developing, training and deploying custom PyTorch/Tensorflow models.
 I am fluent in Python, JS/TS and Java.

 Contact me [via email](mailto:jmariomeissner@gmail.com) or through one of my social channels to discuss the details of your project.